itxasoma/complex-networks-project/README.md

 # Complex Networks — Structural Analysis

-Python implementation of structural network analysis for the *Complex Systems* course (MASM, 2025–2026).
+Python implementation of structural network analysis for the *Complex Systems* course (2025–2026).
 The pipeline loads a real-world network, preprocesses it into an unweighted undirected simple graph, extracts the Giant Connected Component (GCC), and runs three analysis assignments.

 Network used: **LastFM Asia** social network, sourced from [SNAP / Benedek Rozemberczki](https://snap.stanford.edu/data/feather-lastfm-social.html).